mynameisfilip/Zabbix/VMware NSX-T/readme.md

     -  CPU/Memory usage, Filesystem information, Uptime
     -  Network interface status
     -  Network interface statistics
-       - rx/tx bytes/packets
+  - Compute manager status

 ## Requirements

-Before using this template, ensure that you meet the following prerequisites:
+Before using these templates, ensure that you meet the following prerequisites:

 - Zabbix 6.0 or newer
 - VMware NSX-T 3.2 or higher